About

 Forging Redstone

-fall 2023 - present
+fall 2023 - winter 2024

 With MUD reaching stability, more ambitious onchain applications began to proliferate.
 Teams like Primodium, Small Brain Games, our in-house game Sky Strife, and more were deploying on testnets and L2s with more regularity.
 But state growth in MUD worlds, and data-intensive transactions in many applications made us observe that even L2’s may not support MUD apps in the long-term.